GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 4. Perform the Client installation

-    The installation is performed by a GsDevKit script.
-This script takes care of cloning the required projects to your client node and creating a client with the selected name.
+    The installation is performed by GsDevKit scripts.
+These scripts takes care of cloning the required projects to your client and downloading the GemStone client.

-   you will need to know the version of the GsDevKit stone on your server.
+   you will need to know the version of the GsDevKit stone on your server; the client GemStone needs to be the compatible version.

    Script to install the client:
    ```
    installClient
    downloadGemStone <myGemStoneVersion>
-   createClient <myClientName>
    ```
-   You may use any name for `<myClientName>`, to distinguish it from other clients you may later create on this node.
-The examples below use  **tode1** as the client name.

    The ```installClient``` script invokes the following sub-scripts:
    ```
    installOsPrereqs